buschju/pushnet/README.md

 - For efficiency, the script loads previously pre-processed datasets.
 Datasets can be pre-processed using the script `src/preprocess_datasets.py`.
 - Parameters need to be specified in a config-file in *JSON*-syntax.
 We uploaded the config-files used in our experiments into the folder `config`.
 - Results will be tracked by *MLflow*.
 We uploaded the results from our runs which can be explored using the notebook `src/evaluate_results.ipynb`.
+- *Note: This is a re-implementation of the original code used to produce the results reported in the paper.
+Due to a different environment, different random seed, etc., the results reported here slightly differ from the results reported in the paper.*

 ## Cite
 If you use our models or any of the provided code or material, please cite our paper: